nathom/streamrip/README.md

 I will not be responsible for how you use `streamrip`.
 By using `streamrip`, you agree to the terms and conditions of the Qobuz, Tidal, and Deezer APIs.

+## Donations/Sponsorship

+Consider contributing some funds [here](https://www.buymeacoffee.com/nathom), which will go towards holding the premium subscriptions that I need to debug and improve streamrip.
+Thanks for your support!